SheDreamsWithAIs/Chronicles-of-the-kethaneum/development-plans/Alpha Build Feature List - Chronicles of the Kethaneum.md

 - [x] Win and Lose State Management
 - [x] Puzzle Caching for loading
 - [x] Timer System
-- [ ] 4 Genres and 10 books for each Genre:
+- [ ] 4 Genres and 10 books for each Genre (Content creation - deferred to post-alpha):
   - [ ] Sci Fi
   - [ ] Fantasy
   - [ ] Romance